-One Viennese tradition in winter is to turn a few circles at the open-air ice rink run by the Wiener Eislaufverein (Viennese ice skating association).
+One Viennese tradition in winter is to sit around a marble coffee house tabletop with a warming coffee.
+Another is to turn a few circles at the open-air ice rink run by the Wiener Eislaufverein (Viennese ice skating association).

 - Outdoor rink with a long, prestigious history

-- Located just outside the old town so easily reached
+- Easily reached just outside the old town

 City-centre ice skating